SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/activities-tab.md

     [!include[Table showing icons for activities](../../../learn/includes/table-activity-icons.md)]

-* The remainder of the columns in the activities list show other [information about the activity][2].
+* The remainder of the columns in the activities list show other information about the activity.
 If not all the text in a field is visible, hold the mouse pointer over it to display it in a tooltip.

 ## View activities in the activities list